New Honda HR-V 1.5 2023: impressions when driving

 Honda revealed that the proposal of this version of the HR-V is economy and not performance, so the focus is on being milder in the responses for a quieter ride.

-Even using the paddle shifts, it doesn’t go much further, with the spin hitting just after 6,200 rpm, when the cut occurs.
+Even using the paddle shifts, you don’t go much further, with the spin hitting just after 6,200 rpm, when the cut occurs.

 Running at 110 km/h, the new aspirated HR-V 1.5 spins around 2,100 rpm, keeping as expected for a CVT and engine focused on economy.